When To Replace Brake Discs And Rotors

 Rotor Cracks

 Cracking on a brake rotor indicates an issue that should not be taken lightly.
-When talking about irregularities on a brake rotor, there are two distinct types of cracks – heat checking and those to the edge.
+When discussing irregularities on a brake rotor, there are two distinct types of cracks – heat checking and those to the edge.
 Heat checking is the term used for small hairline cracks that appear on the surface of the rotor due to constant exposure to heat.

 This is normal behavior and doesn’t necessarily warrant a new rotor; however, if a crack appears at the edge, it means something entirely different.
 A crack to the edge can indicate that your brake rotor has reached its life expectancy and should promptly be replaced with a new one.